-Join David Ross for an in-depth discussion in this video Connect the relay and motion detector, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Connect the relay and motion detector, part of Raspberry Pi: Home Monitoring and Control.

 - Let's look at how to connect the motion detector…you purchased from the parts list…and connect it to the breadboard.…Before you start this, it's a good idea…to have consulted the manual…to set up the motion detector receiver…for normal operation, as given in the manual.…You will need to put a nine-volt battery…into the motion detector, and connect the AC adapter…to the receiver.…Once you have the system set up,…so that when motion is detected,…only one LED will flash,…then we are ready to proceed.…If you take the infrared receiver module…and set it so that the screws are facing up,…if you take a look on the left-hand side,…there's a three-position switch:…off, low, and high.…